MJaloui/Game-Day-Notifications-with-Terraform/README.md

 3. Run Terraform Commands:

-    - Initialize, Format, Check Terraform, Show preview of changes.
-Create or update the infrastructure, and Remove all resources.
+    - Initialize, format, check Terraform, show preview of changes, create or update the infrastructure, and remove all resources.

 4. Add Subscriptions to the SNS Topic.